microchip-pic-avr-examples/pic18f47q83-can-2-basic-operation-mplab-mcc/README.md

 # CAN 2.0 Setup For the PIC18-Q83 Family of Microcontrollers

-This project showcases the setup and use of the new CAN 2.0 module on the PIC18-Q83 family of devices using MPLAB® Code Configurator (MCC) Melody.
+This project showcases the setup and use of the new Controller Area Network (CAN) 2.0 module on the PIC18-Q83 family of devices using MPLAB® Code Configurator (MCC) Melody.
 This software speeds up the configuration time and hassle for settings such as baud rate, receive masks/filters and handling receive/transmit FIFO buffers.

 This example's functionality includes periodically transmitting CAN frames on 1s intervals, echoing incoming messages with a specific message ID (0x111), and setting LEDs based on data with a different specific message ID (0x585).